williamdemeo/LEAN_wjd/PITCHME.md

 + Lean attempts to bring interactive and automated reasoning together by offering:

-+ an interactive theorem prover with powerful automation
+kk+ an interactive theorem prover with powerful automation
 + an automated reasoning tool that
   - produces (detailed) proofs
   - can be used interactively